whatwg/html/FAQ.md

 ### What is HTML?

-[HTML](https://html.spec.whatwg.org/multipage/) is one of the standards being worked on by the WHATWG community.
-It is a new version of HTML4, XHTML1, and DOM Level 2 HTML addressing many of the issues of those specifications while at the same time enhancing (X)HTML to more adequately address Web applications.
-Besides defining a markup language that can be written in both HTML and XML (XHTML) it also defines many APIs that form the basis of the Web architecture.
-Some of these APIs were known as "DOM Level 0" and were never documented before, yet are extremely important for browser vendors to support existing Web content and for authors to be able to build Web applications.
+[HTML](https://html.spec.whatwg.org/multipage/) is the core foundational standard being worked on by the WHATWG community.
+It is continuously maintained and supersedes HTML4, XHTML1, and DOM Level 2 HTML and all previous HTML specifications — addressing many of the shortcomings of those specifications while at the same time enhancing HTML to more adequately cover the needs of Web applications.
+Along with defining the HTML markup language, it also defines many of the core requirements that form the basis of the Web runtime.

 ### What is HTML5?

 Going forward, the WHATWG is just working on "HTML", without worrying about version numbers.
-When people talk about HTML5 in the context of the WHATWG, they usually mean just "the latest work on HTML", not necessarily a specific version.
+When people talk about "HTML5" in the context of the WHATWG, they usually mean just "the latest work on HTML", not necessarily a specific version.
 For more details, see the section called "[Is this HTML5?](https://html.spec.whatwg.org/multipage/introduction.html#is-this-html5?)" in the specification.

 ### How do I validate my pages?